sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

+---
+ignoreDisconnectedPageCheck: true
+---

-This document was moved to [another location](/team/roadmap/index.md).
+This page has moved to [another location](../team/roadmap/index.md).